James Riely Gordon: Texas and the South

 J. Riely Gordon's specialty while practicing in Texas was public buildings, though he also designed houses and commercial structures.
 He became a master of the Romanesque Revival style that had been introduced to great acclaim by Henry Hobson Richardson with his Trinity Church in Boston in 1877.
-Returning to the roots of the style in the medieval Auvergne Region of France, Gordon is said to have "out-Richardsonianed Richardson" with his finest Romanesque work in Decatur and Waxahachie, Texas.
+Returning to the roots of the style in the medieval Auvergne Region of France, Gordon is said to have "out-Richardsonianed Richardson" with his finest Romanesque works in Decatur and Waxahachie, Texas.

 Gordon's most successful plan—apparently his own unique design, without precedent—was that of a Greek cross with a square central atrium and stairwell, and quarter-circular entrance porches in each corner.
 This Signature Plan of his captured the passing breeze, which lifted thru the central atrium like a chimney, providing a natural ventilation system.
 Putting the entrances in the corners also shortened the hallways, saving space.
 He built 11 courthouses of this type in Texas between 1891 and 1900.

 His masterpiece is the Ellis County Courthouse in Waxahachie, which has become the icon of the town-square, late Victorian Era genre.
 The massive building tapers to 134 feet at the peak of the central clock tower, atop a vast roof punctuated by dormers.
-It took two million bricks, "160 car loads of Texas granite, 100 car loads of Pecos red sandstone, used in trimming the building, and 14 cars of iron".
-The pyramidal mass is softened by decorations such as carved faces of people and animals (apparently by the accomplished artisan Harry Herley) as well as multi-colored stones and bricks, and metal eagles perched on spirelets above the roof.
+It took two million bricks, "160 carloads of Texas granite, 100 carloads of Pecos red sandstone, used in trimming the building, and 14 cars of iron".
+The pyramidal mass is softened by decorations such as carved faces of people and animals (apparently by the accomplished artisan Harry Herley), as well as multicolored stones and bricks, and metal eagles perched on spirelets above the roof.

 After he won commissions for courthouses in Hazelhurst (Copiah County) and Woodville (Wilkenson County) in Mississippi, political shenanigans cheated Gordon out of a commission for that state's new capitol.
-Later Gordon fought hard to win the contract for a new City Hall in Vicksburg, then the state's largest city.
+Later, Gordon fought hard to win the contract for a new city hall in Vicksburg, then the state's largest city.
 Like his proposed design for the capitol, the luscious-looking city hall featured curving rows of columns.
 Gordon got some satisfaction from the crooked state politicians with this "graceful, dignified, and architecturally fine" building in Vicksburg that flaunts its Beaux-Arts beauty on a crest above the Mississippi River.

-Using his design for the Mississippi capitol, Gordon won the commission for the Arizona Territorial Capitol building in Phoenix, which became the state capitol when Arizona was admitted to the Union in 1912; today it is a museum.
+Using his design for the Mississippi capitol, Gordon won the commission for the Arizona Territorial Capitol building in Phoenix, which became the state capitol when Arizona was admitted to the Union in 1912; today, it is a museum.
 Another notable building was the award-winning Texas Pavilion at the 1893 World's Columbian Exposition in Chicago.